jecovier/laravel-inertia-routes/README.md

 ## What about parameters

-If you want to use paramaters in your route( without any backend processing) you could use a route like this:
+If you want to use route paramaters(without any backend proccess) you could define a route like this:

 ```php
 InertiaRoute::get('/your/custom/route/{parameter}', 'path/to/your/component');
 ```

-And your component will recevie that variable as a prop:
+And in your component you will receive that variable as a prop:

 vue: